10ft x 12ft cabin for a private client

 These unique handmade glass spoons are perfect for savoring desserts or for stirring sugar into your tea.

-The spoons are made from clear and colored borosilicate glass and are available in a range of sizes from Momosan Shop in London, UK, and Una in Portland, USA.
+The spoons are made from clear and coloured borosilicate glass also known as Pyrex and are available in a range of sizes from Momosan Shop in London, UK, and General Store, USA.

-'Folding Sled' combines traditional craft and contemporary technology, and is a fresh alternative to the traditional ‘Davos’ sleds.
-The sled is made from solid ash and engineered plastic and is suitable for one or two people.
+'Folding Sled' combines traditional craft and contemporary technology and is a fresh alternative to the traditional ‘Davos’ sleds.
+The sled is made from solid ash and engineering plastic and is suitable for one or two people.

 The main advantages of the sled are transportation, storage and assembly.
 'Folding Sled' addresses the unavoidable issues of lack of space, storage of seasonal products and transport – it transforms intuitively into an object that is less than half of its original size.